Powerful Exhibit as a Follow Up to the Seminar on Contemporary Chinese Art and Society

-The Nagel Institute, in partnership with the Council for Christian Colleges and Universities and the Lilly Network of Church–Related Colleges and Universities, will conduct a seminar and studio project in China, followed by an international traveling exhibition of the resulting works of art.
+The Nagel Institute, in partnership with the Council for Christian Colleges and Universities and the Lilly Network of Church–Related Colleges and Universities, conducted a seminar and studio project in China during June 2018.
+As a follow up, an international traveling exhibition of the resulting works of art is currently being developed.
 This is the third in a series of international art projects, preceded by a seminar in Indonesia in 2008 that resulted in the “Charis” traveling exhibit, and a seminar in South Africa in 2013 followed by a traveling exhibit, “Between the Shadow and the Light.”